Angatar/mysql-s3-backup/README.md

 #### --- Stable ---

-- **d3fk/mysql-s3-backup:stable** is a multi-arch image that won't be rebuild, so that it is providing fixed versions.
-It will probably be your choice in case you'd prefer a fixed version of this d3fk/mysql-s3-backup container to **avoid any possible change** in its behaviour.
-It contains the s3cmd S3 client version 2.3.0 and mysql-client 10.6.11-r0 in an Alpine Linux v3.17.
+- **d3fk/mysql-s3-backup:stable** is a multi-arch image that won't be rebuild so that it is providing you with fixed versions of the 2 clients & the Alpine linux distribution.
+It will probably be your choice in case you have to ensure to **avoid any possible change** in its behaviour.
+It contains the s3cmd S3 client version 2.3.0 and mysql-client package 10.6.11-r0 in an Alpine Linux v3.17.
 This image had a stable behaviour observed in production, so that it was freezed in a release of the code repo and built from the Docker hub by automated build.
 It won't be changed or rebuilt in the future (the code is available from the "releases" section of this [image code repository on GitHub](https://github.com/Angatar/mysql-s3-backup)).

 ```sh
 $ docker pull d3fk/mysql-s3-backup:stable